 Seek - and listen to - customer feedback

-Customers want to be listened to.
-And when your business is software, your customers rely on your product to ensure that their business runs successfully.
-Because of this, you want to ensure that you’re constantly making sure your product is improving and meeting your customers’ needs.
+Customers want to be heard.
+So when your business is software, your customers rely on your product to ensure that their business runs successfully.
+Because of this, you want to ensure that you’re always making sure your product is improving and meeting your customers’ needs.

 When you incorporate seeking and implementing customer feedback into your tech marketing strategy, it signals to your existing customers that you listen and you care about their experience.